Medicare Enrolled

 What this data tells you about Dr. Incorvaia

-Dr. Angelo Incorvaia is a surgery in Boynton Beach, FL, with 19 years in practice.
+Dr. Angelo Incorvaia is a surgery specialist in Boynton Beach, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Incorvaia performed 3,751 Medicare services across 2,413 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Incorvaia received a total of $2,256 from 17 pharmaceutical and/or device companies across 35 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in surgery.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.